-AUTO 1765 (AUTO 1630) - Automotive Electrical Systems.
-4 credits
+AUTO 1765 - Automotive Electrical Systems (4 credits)

-This course teaches students the fundamentals of electricity and magnetism, basic DC circuits used in automotive electrical systems, use of meters, wiring diagrams, automotive wiring repair, and the location and interpretation of specifications.
+This course teaches student the fundamentals of electricity and magnetism, basic DC circuits used in automotive electrical systems, use of meters, wiring diagrams, automotive wiring repair, and the location and interpretation of specifications.
 Emphasis is placed on theory, operation, diagnosis and repair of starting and charging systems.
 (2 lect., 4 lab)

-AUTO 1770 (AUTO 1640) - Automotive Electronics.
-4 credits
+AUTO 1770 - Automotive Electronics (4 credits)